den01-python-programming/exercise-4-8-decreasing-counter/README.md

 # Exercise 4.8 Decreasing counter

 This exercise consists of multiple parts.
-Each part corresponds to one exercise point.

-The exercise template comes with a partially executed class `decreasingCounter`:
+The exercise template comes with a partially executed class `decreasing_counter`:

 ```python
 class DecreasingCounter: